João Cabral de Melo Neto: Life and career

 Melo Neto was born in Recife, Pernambuco, and spent most of his youth in his family's sugar-cane mills in the interior of the state.
 He was a cousin of distinguished poet Manuel Bandeira and sociologist Gilberto Freyre.
 In 1940, his family moved to Rio de Janeiro.

-Two years later, Melo Neto published his first book of poems, Pedra do Sono, from his own expense, with a circulation of 340 copies.
+Two years later, Melo Neto published his first book of poems, Pedra do Sono, at his own expense, with a circulation of 340 copies.
 In 1945, he applied to the post of diplomat, a position he would hold for most of his life.
 The following year, he married Stella Maria Barbosa de Oliveira, with whom he had five children.

 After passing through several different countries, he became consul of Brazil in Porto in 1984, only returning to Rio de Janeiro three years later.
 He worked for many years in Spain, and his experiences in Seville would leave palpable influences in his poetry.

 In 1956, Melo Neto published his most famous work, Morte e Vida Severina, and, in 1968, he was elected to the 37th chair of the Brazilian Academy of Letters.

 In 1986, he married Marly de Oliveira and, two years later, he retired, resigning from his office as ambassador.
 Melo Neto died in 1999, in Rio de Janeiro.
 In a career spanning more than fifty years, Melo Neto published 18 books of poetry and two plays.